Achieving net zero by 2030

 - Maintained our scope 1 and 2 emissions at zero (down from a baseline of 2.9 tCO2e in 2019).

-- Reduced the carbon intensity of our business travel by 29% compared to pre-covid levels.
+- Reduced the carbon intensity of our business travel by 17% in 2023 compared to 2022.

 - Calculated our avoided emissions (sometimes referred to as scope 4) to illustrate the wider carbon impact of the business.